-George Raoux resold it a decade later to the Cordier Mestrezat group who later sold it the French bank, Credit Agricole, who own numerous Bordeaux estates as investments, including Chateau Meyney in St. Estephe and Chateau Grand Puy Ducasse in Pauillac.
+George Raoux resold it a decade later to the Cordier Mestrezat group who later sold it to the French bank, Credit Agricole, which owns numerous Bordeaux estates as investments, including Chateau Meyney in St. Estephe and Chateau Grand Puy Ducasse in Pauillac.

 In November 2015, it was announced that Credit Agricole sold a large stake in Rayne Vigneau to Tresor du Patrimoine through their wine subsidiary Vins et saveurs de France.

 Tresor du Patrimoine is a massive French company that is one of the biggest producers of foie gras.
 It is hoped that they might eventually sell and package foie gras and Rayne Vigneau, which is a natural combination.

 Chateau de Rayne Vigneau is a large, 84 hectare Sauternes vineyard planted to 74% Semillon, 24% Sauvignon Blanc and 2% Muscadelle.
 The sizeable vineyard is planted in 1 solid block of vines.

 The terroir is sand, clay, gravel, rocks, and stone soils located on a plateau.
 The vineyard reaches 75 meters at its peak, giving it one of the highest elevations in the Sauternes appellation.

 Vines average close to 30 years of age here.
 Interestingly, the terroir is littered with occasional deposits of semi-precious stones!
 The vineyard is situated next to Chateau d’Yquem, so as you can imagine, they are in a very fine location.